Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 σ

-observation.
-Three features of this geometric derivation resolve secondary CMB anomalies.
+amplitude, three features of the geometric derivation bear on secondary CMB

-sub-regions of the lattice, each with its own local age, and the coherent gradient averages out.
+the lattice, each with its own local age, and the coherent gradient averages

-The framework therefore naturally predicts that the asymmetry decays at high
+out.
+The framework therefore naturally predicts that the asymmetry decays

 SO